 A custom domain is not the same as being self-hosted.
 You don’t have space on a server (hosting) from a web host, and therefore are not hosting the files yourself.
 You just have a domain from a domain provider.
 The files of your site are still on the platform itself.

 Different platforms offer different features and limitations, check out this post that compares each platform.

 The main difference between WordPress.com and WordPress.org is that WP.org is self-hosted, which gives you much more control over all aspects on your site.
 I recommend WP.org over WP.com because of this.

 Yes, you’ll find a list of recommendations over on the resource page that suit different budgets and site sizes.

-You may post a short snippet from the post which MUST link back to the original post on XOMISSE.
+You may post a short snippet from the post which MUST link back to the original post on XOmisse.
 You may NOT post the entire blog post, step-by-step instructions, or any other written material without permission.
-You can view the full copyright policy here.
+Please view my copyright policy for more details.

 Fun fact – I also studied Architectural Technology and CAD for two years.